Sambhav15/About/README.md

 RBSE Board
 Secured 73.67% in 10th Grade, 2010

 Project: WIRELESS SCADA
 Jan 2016 – May 2016

 Skills Used: C#
-Duration: 4 months,
 Software Used: Visual Studio 6.0, Windows XP, Circuit Maker

 Description: Controlling the temperature of the load and show the alert when temperature is fluctuating (Low or High).

 Project: BATTERY LEVEL INDICATOR
 Sept 2016 – Decy 2016

 Skills Used: PCB fabricate
-Duration: 4 months,
 Software Used: Circuit Maker

 Description: It can be used to check car batteries or inverters and to increase the lifetime of batteries.
 It indicates how much power the battery will be able to supply to electronic apparatus.

 Programming Language:   C, Java

 Database: MySQL

 Web Language: HTML, JavaScript, CSS Framework

 Media: Bootstrap, .NET, Adobe Photoshop 2019, Windows Video Editor

 IDE: Atom, Sublime, Visual Code , Visual Studio (2019, 2013, 2010)

 Web Server: Internet Information Server

 Language: English, Hindi